sgnl05/sgnl05-racktables/README.md

 #####`packages`

 Array.
 Defines what prerequisities to install.
-Defaults are operating system spesific.
+Defaults are operating system specific.
 See params.pp for details.

 #####`repoensure`
 String.
 Specify the ensure parameter for vcsrepo.
 Setting this to 'latest' will always pull new commits to the GitHub repo, which is usefull for development environments.
 Use only 'present' for production installations!